aetperf/aetperf.github.io/_posts/2025-09-29-Data-Loading-From-S3-Parquet-Files-to-PostgreSQL-on-OVH-Cloud.md

 - **`--targetuser` and `--targetpassword`**: Database authentication credentials

 ### Parallelization Strategy
-- **`--method "DataDriven"`**: Distributes work based on distinct values in a specified column - in our case, each worker processes specific files
+- **`--method "DataDriven"`**: Distributes work based on distinct values in a specified column, in our case each worker processes specific files
 - **`--distributeKeyColumn "filename"`**: Uses the filename column to assign work to workers, ensuring each file is processed by exactly one worker
 - **`--datadrivenquery`**: Overrides the default distinct value selection with an explicit file list using `glob()`, giving us precise control over work distribution
 - **`--degree 16`**: Creates 16 parallel workers.
 FastTransfer supports 1-1024 workers, or negative values for CPU-adaptive scaling (e.g., `-2` uses half available CPUs)